chime-experiment/mkchimeenv/README.md

 It will:
 - Create a virtual environment in `mychimeenv/venv`
 - Clone all the CHIME pipeline packages into `mychimeenv/code`
-- Install all their dependencies into the virtual environment
+- Try to determine and then install all their dependencies into the virtual environment
 - Perform editable installs of all the CHIME pipeline packages so you can hack on them to your hearts content.